 The rainbow connects us in this time of the coronavirus pandemic and social distancing.

-In 2012, The Rainbow Museum published a colourful fairy tale about a suffering princess, a nearly bankrupt museum and the rainbow.
+In 2012, The Rainbow Museum published a colorful fairy tale about a suffering princess, a nearly bankrupt museum and the rainbow.
 Now that all over the globe so many museums and cultural institutions are closed and struggle to survive, our tale seems more contemporary than ever.

 Not only is it a fairy tale about hardship and a culture coming to an end, it is also a tale about the emergence of a new ‘green’ culture, a sustainable future for everyone.
 It tells the tale of the emergence of a new museum with a rainbow as its object and symbol: The Rainbow Museum.